Alto Palena–Encuentro River dispute: Beginning of the dispute

+Barrios and Dickson agreed that this second river was the true Río Encuentro, but Frey disagreed, suggesting another river further east.
+After a failed exploration, Frey accepted the second site on March 15.
+Steffen criticizes that neither the arbitral commissioner, nor the heads of the Argentine and Chilean commissions knew the topography and nomenclature of the region, despite the maps presented to the tribunal and his own Memoria general on the Chilean expedition to the Palena providing sufficient data to identify the river correctly.
+The doubt about whether the final site chosen by Dickson corresponded to Steffen's original Río Encuentro persisted until the 1966 award.
+In 1941, the cartography that had served as the basis for demarcation by the Chilean-Argentine Boundary Commission was accused of suffering from serious errors, which led to tensions during the 1950s between both countries.

 The valleys of California, Hondo, and Horquetas began to be populated by Chilean settlers in 1906.

 In 1907, the Argentine government sent engineer Luis A. Álvarez to conduct a geographical survey of the Encuentro River, reporting that it should be another river located about 15 km to the west.

 From 1911, Chilean settlers began establishing themselves in the disputed area.

 On December 9, 1913, the Argentine government officially informed Chile that it considered landmark XVI to be incorrectly placed, as it was impossible for the border to reach Cerro de la Virgen from there following the instructions of the 1902 arbitral award.
 The Chilean government rejected the claims regarding landmark XVI in a note dated December 26 and, on June 17, 1914, closed the discussion on the matter, arguing that the 1902 ruling was immutable.

 In November 1914, both governments signed a document with the coordinates of the border landmarks, maintaining those of landmark XVI.

 On April 16, 1941, the Chilean-Argentine Mixed Boundary Commission was created to restore deteriorated landmarks and place new ones where necessary.

 Between 1945 and 1947, the Chilean government granted property titles to settlers in the disputed area.

 Landmark XVI had been lost, so when an attempt was made to locate it in 1948, the Chilean commissioner informed his government about the difficulties in geographically pinpointing it according to the 1902 arbitral award.